dfsp-spirit/haze/README.md

 ### Measuring C++ versus R performance

 The smoothing is done in C++ by default, but it is possible to manually select a pure R version instead.
-This compares the performance between the C++ and the R version of the same algorithm.
+The following benchmark compares the performance between the C++ and the R versions of the same algorithm.

 ```R
 mesh = freesurferformats::read.fs.surface(system.file("extdata", "fsaverage_mesh_lh_white", package = "haze", mustWork = TRUE));